-Now that you have your first program, look at the CS111 Project Report Guidelines handout.
+Now that you have your first program, look at the Project Report Guidelines handout.
 In part 3 it explains that you're supposed to write a high level description of your program.
-For Lab1, you should also trace your program and write a line-by-line description of what it does.
-You should reference the program via line numbers, and write a line for each of the 6 lines of code that Python sees.
-Don't forget to include a docstring for every function you hand in.
+This is separate from the docstrings that you are supposed to write in your Python file.
+The high level description goes in the lab report, and is written as a paragraph.